 Through these #OwnVoices selections, we invite you to celebrate and elevate people with disabilities, call for disability justice, and challenge ableism through reading.

 Featuring folklore, magic, dystopias, and more — these science fiction and fantasy novels are perfect reads for Asian American and Pacific Islander Heritage Month (celebrated annually in May) and beyond.
-Featuring dramatic retellings of traditional folklore to vast, complex, and technologically advanced new worlds, these authors celebrate and speculate all the while featuring resilient AAPI protagonists.

 Did you know April is Autism Awareness Month?
 Consider picking up these texts by autistic authors which feature autistic protagonists exploring life, romance, power, and more.